Islamabad Private Tour - Foto 1

 • 8Sehr gut | 2 Bewertungen

-Constructed in 1960, the capital of Pakistan houses architectural treasures.
+Constructed in 1960, the capital of Pakistan houses notable architectural treasures.
 Discover them on our guided tour of Islamabad in English.

 Islamabad Private Tour